 Then set the status for the book you’re interested in as to read using the dropdown:

 StoryGraph will then add the book to your TBR pile.
 You can find this on the home screen of the app.
-Tap Search and Filter to view all the books you’ve saved:
+Tap the right arrow to view all the books you’ve saved:

 From here you can see all the books you’d like to read, making it a great tool for deciding what to read next.